Open-Markets-Initiative/latency-lab/README.md

 # Omi Latency Lab
 Composable tools for automated network application latency measurement and reporting.

-As modern computing architectures have multiplied and increased in complexity, latency and benchmarking have become more and more non-deterministic...fortunately, networked throughput can be measured scientifically by matching inbound triggers to outbound responses.
-Provided a standard packet capture, the Omi latency lab provides components to quickly create custom tools for accurate benchmarking.
+As modern computing architectures have increased in complexity, latency and benchmarking have increasingly become more and more non-deterministic...fortunately, networked application throughput can be measured scientifically by matching inbound triggers to outbound responses.
+Provided a standard packet capture, this latency lab provides components to quickly create custom tools for accurate benchmarking and verification.

 # Example
 Single run latency html report with javascript google chart: